(Disclosure: Some of the links below may be affiliate links)

-Hurghada is one of the big tourist destination in Egypt for sea resort.
-It’s on the cost of the Red Sea.
+Hurghada is one of the big tourist destinations in Egypt for sea resort.
+It is on the coast of the Red Sea.
 We were not in Hurghada City itself, but in a tourist resort, 30 kilometers away, called Makadi.

 Here it was the same, more people were speaking German than English.
 It was a bit difficult, but since I can speak some German and some people from the hotel could speak English, it was OK.
 We did it through the checkout and went to our room directly.

 The service in the hotel was good.
 People were friendly and helping.